ippontech/blog-usa/posts/ml-sagemaker.md

 ```

-The trained model is now deployed using the Sagemaker API on a appropriate instance type and count provided.
-Once the deployment is complete the test data can be used to test the deployed application.
-Once tha model is deployed an Http Endpoint is generated which can be used by other applications to invoker deployed Machine Learning model.
+Deploy the trained model using the Sagemaker API.
+Provide instance type and instance count as required.
+Once the deployment is complete the test data is used to test the deployed application.
+Once tha model is deployed an Http Endpoint is generated which can be used by other applications to invoke deployed Machine Learning model.

 ``` python